-Four IP legs arranged in a 1.1 m x 0.9 m diamond configuration (see fig. 1) are secured to a base through their flex joints.
-Four MGAS filters mounted on an intermediate 1.9 m x 1.7 mrectangular platform (spring box) supported by the IP legs, hold the optical table.
+Four IP legs with coarsely tuned counterweights, arranged in a 1.1 m x 0.9 m diamond configuration (see fig. 1) are secured to a base through their flex joints.
+Four MGAS1 filters with no magic-wands mounted on an intermediate 1.9 m x 1.7 m rectangular platform (spring box) supported by the IP legs, hold the optical table.
 The estimated payload (optical table plus optics and optic suspensions) is approximately 1000 kg.
-Each of the four MGAS filters and each of the IP legs are equipped with nanometric resolution LVDT position sensors and colocated voice-coil actuators which are used for automatic controls.
+Each of the four MGAS filters and each of the IP legs are equipped with nanometric resolution LVDT position sensors [9] and co-located voice-coil actuators which are used for automatic controls.